QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-23-to-24.md

     line refers to a location on your local disk), so you can safely say yes to this prompt.

- 4. Shutdown the new TemplateVM via dom0 command line or Qubes VM Manager;

-        [user@dom0 ~]$ qvm-shutdown fedora-24

-    If you encounter no errors, proceed to step 7.
+    **Note:** If you encounter no errors, proceed to step 4.
+If you do encounter errors, see the next two points first.

- 5. If `dnf` reports that you do not have enough free disk space to proceed with the upgrade process, create an empty file in dom0 to use as a cache and attach it to the template as a virtual disk.
+     * If `dnf` reports that you do not have enough free disk space to proceed with the upgrade process, create an empty file in dom0 to use as a cache and attach it to the template as a virtual disk.

            [user@dom0 ~]$ truncate -s 5GB /var/tmp/template-upgrade-cache.img
            [user@dom0 ~]$ qvm-block -A fedora-24 dom0:/var/tmp/template-upgrade-cache.img

-    Then reattempt the upgrade process, but this time using the virtual disk as a cache.
+       Then reattempt the upgrade process, but this time use the virtual disk as a cache.

            [user@fedora-24 ~]$ sudo mkfs.ext4 /dev/xvdi
            [user@fedora-24 ~]$ sudo mount /dev/xvdi /mnt/removable
            [user@fedora-24 ~]$ sudo dnf clean all
            [user@fedora-24 ~]$ sudo dnf --releasever=24 --setopt=cachedir=/mnt/removable distro-sync

-    (Poweroff via Qubes VM Manager.
-May need to be killed.)
+       If this attempt is successful, proceed to step 4.

- 6. `dnf` may complain:
+     * `dnf` may complain:

            At least X MB more space needed on the / filesystem.

-    In this case, one option is to [resize the TemplateVM's disk image](/doc/ResizeDiskImage/) before reattempting the upgrade process.
+       In this case, one option is to [resize the TemplateVM's disk image][resize-disk-image] before reattempting the upgrade process.
-    (See **Additional Information** below for other options.)
+       (See [Additional Information] below for other options.)

+ 4. Shut down the new TemplateVM (from the command-line or Qubes VM Manager).

+        [user@dom0 ~]$ qvm-shutdown fedora-24

- 7. After the upgrade process is finished, remove the cache file, if you created one.
+ 5. Remove the cache file, if you created one.

         [user@dom0 ~]$ rm /var/tmp/template-upgrade-cache.img

- 8. Trim the new template (see **Compacting the Upgraded Template** for details and other options).
+ 6. Trim the new template (see [Compacting the Upgraded Template] for details and other options).

         [user@dom0 ~]$ qvm-trim-template fedora-24

- 9. (Optional) Switch everything that was set to the old template to the new template, e.g.:
+ 7. (Recommended) Switch everything that was set to the old template to the new template, e.g.:

-     1. Make the new template the default template (Qubes Manager --> Global settings --> Default template)
+     1. Make the new template the default template:

-     2. Base AppVMs on the new template
+        Qubes Manager --> Global settings --> Default template

+     2. Base AppVMs on the new template.
+In Qubes Manager, for each VM that is currently based on `fedora-23` that you would like to base on `fedora-24`, enter its VM settings and change the Template selection:

-        (Qubes Manager --> VM settings --> Template)
+        Qubes Manager --> (Select a VM) --> VM settings --> Template

-     3. Base the [DispVM](/doc/dispvm/) template on the new template (From dom0, issue `qvm-create-default-dvm --default-template` or `qvm-create-default-dvm fedora-24`.)
+     3. Base the [DispVM] template on the new template.

+        If you have set the new template as your default template:

+            [user@dom0 ~]$ qvm-create-default-dvm --default-template

+        Otherwise:

+            [user@dom0 ~]$ qvm-create-default-dvm fedora-24

- 10. (Optional) Remove the old default template.
+ 8. (Optional) Remove the old template.
+(Make sure to type `fedora-23`, not `fedora-24`.)

         [user@dom0 ~]$ sudo dnf remove qubes-template-fedora-23

 Summary: Upgrading the Minimal Fedora 23 Template to Fedora 24
 --------------------------------------------------------------

+**Note:** The prompt on each line indicates where each command should be entered (`@dom0` or `@fedora-24`).

         [user@dom0 ~]$ qvm-clone fedora-23-minimal fedora-24-minimal
         [user@dom0 ~]$ qvm-run -a fedora-24-minimal xterm